-EDUCATOR: While our native species get comfortable in their niches, let me tell you about the pond where they live.
+EDUCATOR: While our native species get comfortable in their homes, let me tell you about the pond where they live.
 It is near my house, in the woods out back.
 It's a beautiful pond where I love to go to swim and fish.
 (Point to the banner and talk about the different fishes, dragonflies, and frogs.)
-In fact I like fish so much I have a home aquarium.
+In fact I like fish so much that I have a home aquarium.
 How many of you have a home aquarium?

-If you own an aquarium you know how much work it can be to keep it clean and feed the fish.
+If you own an aquarium, you know how much work it can be to keep it clean and feed the fish.
 I decided the last time I went on vacation that it was too much trouble to ask someone else to care for my aquarium.
-I thought it would be a great idea to release my goldfish, along with some silver carp, from my aquarium into the pond out back.
+I thought it would be a great idea to release my goldfish and the very cool plants,-- like this Hydrilla -- from my aquarium into the pond out back.
 That way I could still visit my fish!

-Hold up your 'aquarium' and remove the fish and set them aside.
+Hold up your 'aquarium' and remove a goldfish and some water plants and set them aside.
 Ask for two more volunteers from the audience.
 Introduce the volunteers when they arrive and hang a red 'I' around each of them.
-Explain that one person represents the introduced goldfish and one represents the introduced carp.
+Explain that one person represents the introduced goldfish and one represents the introduced plants.
 'I' stands for introduced.
 Have the six 'N's stand with the two new 'I's and explain there will be another round of musical chairs.
 There is still the same amount of habitat available, but new species have been introduced.
 NO PUSHING or RUNNING!
 Start the music and complete another round.

-IF BOTH OF THE VOLUNTEERS WITHOUT A CHAIR ARE AN 'N,' SKIP TO '\.
+IF BOTH OF THE VOLUNTEERS WITHOUT A CHAIR ARE AN 'N,' SKIP TO ''.